Program Accreditation

 • Interpersonal Skills

 Interact with individuals, small groups, and large audiences.
-Establish sufficient rapport and maintain appropriate boundaries in order to effectively relate to patients, colleagues, faculty and staff.
-Display a respectful attitude at all times.
+Establish sufficient rapport and maintain appropriate boundaries to effectively relate to patients, colleagues, faculty, and staff.
+Always display a respectful attitude.
 Demonstrate concern and empathy for a diverse variety of patients.
 Address problems or questions to the appropriate person at the appropriate time.

 • Professional Skills